lban2049/requests/.aigne/doc-smith/docs/api-reference.md

 # API Reference

 This section provides a detailed and comprehensive reference for all public classes, methods, and functions in the Requests library.
-For more practical examples, see the [User Guide](./user-guide.md).
+For more practical examples and narrative-style guides, please see the [User Guide](./user-guide.md).

 ## Top-Level Functions

 The `requests` module provides a set of top-level functions that mirror the most common HTTP methods.
-These are simple wrappers around a temporary `Session` object.
+These are simple wrappers that manage a temporary `Session` object for you.

 ### `requests.request(method, url, **kwargs)`